damerell/crawl/crawl-ref/docs/crawl_manual.rst

 Enchanters
   The Enchanter specialises in the subtle art of hexes.
 Instead of directly damaging foes, hexes disable and debilitate them, allowing the Enchanter to finish the helpless creatures in combat.
-The Enchanter begins with lightly enchanted weapons and armour, as well as the Corona spell.
+The Enchanter begins with a lightly enchanted dagger, a robe, a potion of invisibility, and a selection of hexes.

 Summoners
   The Summoner specialises in calling creatures from this and other worlds to